First, Second, and Third Person: Which Point of View is Right for Your Book?

 Want to mix first person and third person limited?
 You can do that too, just as Sara Raasch did in her Snow Like Ashes trilogy: the first book is narrated in the first person by Meira, a young, orphaned warrior in training.
 In the second book, Raasch expands the world and adds new point of view characters (in third person limited).
 Keeping Meira’s chapters in the first person, however, is a canny move to remind the reader who their allegiances are with.

 N.K.
-Jemisin’s The Fifth Season is a sci-fi saga with three POV characters — one of whom has her story told in the second person.
+Jemisin’s The Fifth Season is already considered one of the all-time great sci-fi debuts.
+It's a saga with three POV characters — one of whom has her story told in the second person.
 There is no limit to how you can mix and match your points of view.

 For inspiration, check out our comprehensive post of 50+ examples of POV in literature that we love.

 How to avoid confusing readers when switching POV